MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/search-dataverse-tables.md

 ## Enable Dataverse search

-Dataverse search is automatically enabled when you update the Field Service solution to the latest version.
+Dataverse search indexes tables in your environment to return results when searching for keywords.
+You have to [enable Dataverse search](/power-platform/admin/configure-relevance-search-organization#enable-dataverse-search#enable-dataverse-search) after updating Field Service to the latest version.

-If you want to revert to the classic search experience, disable the Dataverse search feature in the Power Platform admin center.

-For more information, see [Enable Dataverse search](/power-platform/admin/configure-relevance-search-organization#enable-dataverse-search#enable-dataverse-search) and set the feature to **Off**.
+To revert to the classic search experience, disable the Dataverse search feature in the Power Platform admin center and set the feature to **Off**.

 ## Configure search index

 With Dataverse search enabled, some [Field Services tables are automatically added](#tables-indexed-by-default) to the search index.

 You can add or remove tables from the index.
 While there's no limit on the number of tables in the index, a limit applies to the number of columns you can add.
 The maximum number of columns shows when you configure the tables to be indexed for Dataverse search.
+By default, Field Services uses approximately one third the available column capacity.

-For example, add the *Work Order* table to the search index to quickly find work orders related to an account you are searching for.
+For example, add the *Work Order* table and the *Account* column to the search index to quickly find work orders related to an account you are searching for.

 To add or remove tables from the search index, see [Select tables for Dataverse search](/power-platform/admin/configure-relevance-search-organization#select-tables-for-dataverse-search)